 Indents and Spacing tab: Use these settings to change paragraph indentations, usually in multiples of 0.25 inches.
-Specific settings are listed in the table below for each level of text these are generally not needed when using MS Styles.
+Specific settings are listed in the table below as a reference for each level of text; these are generally not needed when using MS Styles.

 The [Special] group allows the user to set a hanging indentation.